undergrad-partner-school

 Getting information about the faculty at a school can help you estimate the quality of education you will receive there.

-According to the most recent information, there are 325 teachers at this school.
-This number included 148 male and 177 female faculty members.
+According to the most recent data, the student-faculty ratio at Los Angeles Mission College was 33:1: that means 33 students per one teacher.
+The total number of faculty teaching at the institution is 508.
+Out of that number, there were 218 male and 290 female faculty members.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Los Angeles Mission College.

 Student Population Diversity Graph